TWUOnline/ldrs591/_posts/2018-02-12-unit-6-summary.md

 published: true
 post_date: 2018-02-12 10:51:41
 ---
-<p>This week in Unit 6 we have explored qualitative research methods.
+This week in Unit 6 we have explored qualitative research methods.
 You have all done a great job evaluating the qualitative studies on servant leadership.
 Some of the articles were clearer than others.
-Here is a short summary of the unique features of qualitative research methods:</p>
+Here is a short summary of the unique features of qualitative research methods:

 <ol>
 <li>Qualitative research has <b>three distinct purposes</b>: to describe, to explore and interpret, and to build theory.</li>
 <li><strong>Qualitative designs</strong> tend to be more holistic, investigating unknown variables following flexible guidelines utilizing emergent methods in a highly context-bound, personal approach (Leedy &amp; Ormrod, 2010, p.
 96).
 Examples include: phenomenological, ethnography, case studies, grounded theory.</li>